hakasapl/TerrainHelper/README.md

   * `26` = TEX 5 Environment Mask
   * `27` = TEX 6 Environment Mask

-**NOTE** Height and environment mask are mutually exclusive.
-When both are available env mask will be set.
-In a single shader materials might be mismatched.
-For example `TEX 1` could have a height map assigned, where `TEX 2` could have an environment mask assigned, etc.

 ## Acknowledgements

 This plugin would not be possible without the work of the Community Shaders team.
 Their PBR feature allows for terrain with PBR-relevant slots, so I was able to analyze their code to better understand a method of accomplishing this.
 The Community Shaders repository can be found [here](https://github.com/doodlum/skyrim-community-shaders).
 Give them a star!